Soul Blazer

 Soul Blazer, released in Japan as is an action role-playing video game developed by Quintet and published by Enix for the Super Nintendo Entertainment System.
 It was released in 1992 in Japan and North America, but not released in Europe until 1994.
 It was not released in the United Kingdom.

 It is an action role-playing game where the player takes the role of The Master's servant, to destroy monsters and release the captured souls of a world's inhabitants.
+The player must constantly switch between restored areas and corrupted zones to progress, effectively rebuilding the world piece by piece.
 The servant can be named by the player, but in a later game developed by Quintet, Illusion of Gaia, he is referred to as "Blazer".